cucharadepalo/static-icon-selector/README.md

 1. Clone the repo.
 2. Run `npm install` to install dev dependencies.
 3. Copy your folder containing `.svg` files in the root directory.
 If you want to categorize the icons, place them in folders inside the original one.
 See example below.
-4. Each folder with icons inside the folder will be the n
+4. Each folder with icons inside the folder will be a category name
 5. Edit `gulp.config.js` with the path of the icon folder you just copied and all the other options available if you like (not many).
 Don't forget the slash `'/'` at the end!!
 6. Run `npm run build` to generate and serve the created app.